 - If you witness bullying, tell the person being bullied what you’ve seen and write it down.

 - Keep a diary of what’s happening, writing down details as soon as possible after the event.
-The RCN’s leaflet (see below) has a sample template.
+The RCN’s advice guide has a sample template.

 - If you feel able, raise the issue informally with the person who is bullying you or speak to their line manager, preferably at an early stage.

 - Read your workplace’s bullying and harassment policy, which should outline informal and formal procedures.

 - Keep formal action as a last resort.
 “Pursuing an informal approach can be less stressful and more effective,” says Kim.